bentpetersendk/mjolnir_ucph/docs/source/software.rst

 Installed Modules
 -----
 The following software can be loaded as modules.
-The list is sorted after "date", "Software name" and "version".
+You can sort after "date" to see the newest installed.

 .. raw:: html